compor/pact2018_artifact/README.md

   }
 ```

 This loop comptes the sum of the elements in array `A`.
-We know that the computation can be parallelized by dividing the array into multiple chunks and compute partial sums of different chunks in parallel.
-The partial sums are then added up to get the sum of all chunks.
+We know that the computation can be parallelized by dividing the array into multiple chunks and computing the partial sums of different chunks in parallel.
+The partial sums are then added up to get the sum of the whole array.
 The parallelized code looks something like:

 ```cpp
 // compute the partial sums in parallel